Cardiac Catheterization

 Your doctor may wait to do the procedure or recommend that you do not have cardiac catheterization if you have any of the following conditions:

-• Abnormal electrolyte levels in your blood
+• Abnormal electrolytes levels in your blood

 • Acute gastrointestinal bleeding